Kuki-Chin National Front

-The Kuki-Chin National Front (KNF), also known as the Bom Party, is a banned ethno-nationalist armed militant political organization in Bangladesh based in the Chittagong Hill Tracts.
+The Kuki-Chin National Front (KNF), also known as the Bom Party, is a banned armed militant political organization in Bangladesh based in the Chittagong Hill Tracts.
 Established by Nathan Bom in 2008, KNF aims to establish a separate autonomous or independent state for Bawm, Pangkhua, Lushai, Khumi, Mru & Khiang peoples with nine subdistricts (upazilas) of Rangamati and Bandarban districts.
 The Front has an armed wing called Kuki-Chin National Army.
 According to Bangladeshi law enforcement agencies, Kuki-Chin National Front has received weapons from Kachin State in Myanmar, and also has ties with Karen rebels.